Cool Stuff in Paris Cool Stuff in Paris

-Obviously you're going to need Euros for your trip to France.
-You can get Euros at your bank in the States, but in many cases you have to ask for them ahead of time so the bank can order them for you.
-I personally don't believe this is ever necessary; you can easily get Euros right away when you arrive in France.
-There are always ATMs all over the airport.
-If you're dead-set on getting Euros in the States just to be safe, I'd advise you to only get 100 or so, maybe just for the taxi from the airport and/or a snack or whatever before you hit the ATM.
-No need to travel with a huge wad of Euros on you.
+Obviously you're going to need euros for your trip to France.
+You can get euros at your bank in the States, but in some cases you have to ask for them ahead of time so the bank can order them for you.
+I should mention this isn't absolutely necessary; you can get euros fairly easily right away when you arrive in France.
+There are always ATMs at the airport, but you may not find one right away and you may be tired/jetlagged and you may simply not want to deal with it.
+So you're probably better off getting 100-200 euros before your trip, just for the taxi from the airport and/or a snack or whatever before you hit an ATM somewhere in Paris.
+No need to travel with a huge wad of euros on you.

 ATMs

 While in Paris, I recommend simply using ATMs whenever you need cash.
-Never, ever use money-changing places if you can help it!
-In my experience, they always charge a rate which is much higher than what you'll pay through a normal ATM at any bank.
+Never use money-changing places if you can help it!
+They'll always charge a rate which is much higher than what you'll pay through a normal ATM at any bank.
 With ATMs, you'll be charged a small fee for the international transaction, but in my experience it will always be lower than what a money-changing place will charge you.
 If you need to ask someone where there's an ATM, they probably won't know the term "ATM" even if they speak English pretty well.
-The French term is le distributeur de billets, generally shortened to just le distributeur.
+The French term is distributeur de billets, generally shortened to just le distributeur.
+They all offer English options when you swipe your card.

 Credit cards